No./Title: COM-G01/ Student Workload in the Pre-

 Rationale: Students must be afforded adequate opportunity for regular study or review.
 Therefore, scheduled or required attendance in the curriculum should be limited as feasibly possible.
 In constructing workload guidelines, LCME expectations must be considered.
-LCME standard 6.3 requires responses to the following directives in the Data Collection Instrument that is a part of the accreditation process:
+LCME element 8.8 (Monitoring Student Time) requires responses to the following directives in the Data Collection Instrument that is a part of the accreditation process:

-Summarize the content of any policies/guidelines covering the amount of time per week that students spend in required activities during the pre-clerkship phase of the curriculum.
-Note whether the policy addresses only in-class activities or also includes required activities assigned to be completed outside of scheduled class time.
-How is the effectiveness of the policy/guideline(s) evaluated?
+Summarize the content of policies/guidelines covering the amount of time per week that students spend in required activities during the pre-clerkship phase of the curriculum.
+Note whether the policies/guidelines address only scheduled in-class activities or also include required activities that must be completed outside of scheduledclass time.
+How are the policies/guidelines disseminated to pre-clerkship students and faculty?

 Conclusion: Given the assumptions listed above, scheduled sessions should on average consume no more than 20-25 hours of weekly workload over the duration of a course/concurrent courses.
-Assigned out-of-class efforts (pre-study material, etc.) should not push the average total time above 35 hours per week, allowing students up to an average of 25 hours per week for regular study or review.
+Assigned out-of- class efforts (pre-study material, etc.) should not push the average total time above 35 hours per week, allowing students up to an average of 25 hours per week for regular study or review.
 Effectiveness of the guidelines will be evaluated through student course surveys and faculty-led course review.
-The Course and Module Directors Curriculum Subcommittee will evaluate the workload associated with each course as part of regularly scheduled course review and will also evaluate overall student workload every three years during phase reviews.
-Should a segment of the curriculum be found to consistently exceed the recommended workload limits, the involved course directors will be referred to the associate dean for medical education to determine a way to reduce the workload.
-The associate dean, in turn, may seek the help of curriculum committees to resolve any issues.
+The Course and Module Directors Curriculum Subcommittee (CMDCS) will evaluate the workload associated with each course as part of regularly scheduled course review and will also evaluate overall student workload every three years during phase reviews.
+Should a segment of the curriculum be found to consistently exceed the recommended workload limits, the involved course directors will be referred to the senior assistant dean of the basic science curriculum and/or the associate dean for medical education to determine a way to reduce the workload.
+The senior assistant dean and/or the associate dean, in turn, may seek the help of curriculum committees to resolve any issues.